-- During freshman year, each Gural Scholar works closely with a faculty advisor on a field-based project that addresses social justice issues in New York City.
+- First-year Gural Scholars work closely with the faculty director on a field-based community project that addresses a social justice issue in New York City.

-- As sophomores, the scholars design and implement more extensive projects that address a social justice issue of national scope within the United States.
+- As sophomores, the Scholars design and implement more extensive projects that examine and respond to social justices within the United States.

-- During junior year, the scope of the project expands even further to include an international theme.
-Sponsored by the program, Gural Scholars travel to a foreign country to undertake a research or service project.
+- During junior year, the scope of the project expands to include an international trip: Sponsored by the program, Gural Scholars travel outside of the United States to undertake a project and/or field-based work.

-- As seniors, Gural Scholars complete both individual senior capstone projects in their majors and a group project that represents the legacy of their class to The New School.
+- As seniors, Gural Scholars complete individual senior capstone projects and a group project that represents the legacy of their class cohort to The New School.

 Jeffrey R. Gural

-Jeff Gural is currently the chairman of Newmark Grubb Knight Frank and a highly respected community leader in New York City.
+Jeff Gural, the chairman of Newmark Grubb Knight Frank, is a highly respected community leader in New York City.
 His deep commitment to civic philanthropy is evidenced by the numerous initiatives and organizations that he and his family support.
-He is a longtime trustee of The New School and a member of the Eugene Lang College board of governors.
+He is a longtime trustee of The New School and a member of the Eugene Lang College Board of Governors.
 Mr. Gural’s service and support has had a transformative impact on Lang’s civic engagement programs and the educational experiences of many students.

 Jeff Gural also serves on the boards of directors of many businesses and charitable institutions.
 He is a graduate of Rensselaer Polytechnic Institute with a degree in Civil Engineering.
 He resides with his wife in New York City.
 They have three children and five grandchildren.